 What’s working

 Universal vendor backing.
-Every major data warehouse vendor has official MCP support — Snowflake, ClickHouse, MotherDuck, Google Cloud, Databricks, AWS, Apache Doris, and Dremio.
-The addition of Doris (289 stars) and Dremio (49 stars) since our initial review makes this the broadest official coverage of any MCP category.
+Every major data warehouse vendor now has official MCP support — Snowflake, ClickHouse, MotherDuck, Google Cloud, Databricks, AWS, Apache Doris, Dremio, and now Teradata.
+The addition of Doris, Dremio, and Teradata since our initial review makes this the broadest official coverage of any MCP category.

 Safety-first defaults.
 Read-only mode is the default across nearly every server.
 Write operations require explicit opt-in.
 This is exactly right for connecting AI agents to production data warehouses where a bad query could be costly.